Managing your alcohol intake

 How to know if you're drinking too much

-Drinking alcohol is so normalised in Australia that it can be difficult to know when you’re overdoing it.
-Some people find it hard to go a day without drinking, or to limit the number of drinks they have at any one time.
-Low-level dependence like this can gradually increase over time until alcohol becomes a real problem.
+Some people struggle to limit the amount they drink.
+Others find it hard to go even a day without drinking.
+Low-level dependence like this can gradually increase over time until alcohol becomes a serious problem.

 Signs that you may have a problem with your drinking:

-- you are drinking more than is recommended in the Australian Guidelines.
+- You are drinking more than is recommended in the Australian Guidelines.

-- you or others are worried about how much you drink.
+- You or others are worried about how much you drink.

-- you need to drink more to feel the same effects.
+- You need to drink more to feel the same effects.

-- you crave alcohol.
+- You crave alcohol.

-- alcohol is affecting your physical or mental health.
+- Alcohol is affecting your physical or mental health.

-- you don't feel in control of your drinking - you can't cut down or stop even if you want to.
+- You don't feel in control of your drinking — you can't cut down or stop even if you want to.

-- your drinking is interfering with your relationships or job.
+- Your drinking is interfering with your relationships or job.

-- you experience physical symptoms such as shaking, sweating, anxiety or vomiting when you don't have a drink.
+- You experience physical symptoms such as shaking, sweating, anxiety or vomiting when you don't have a drink.

 Cutting your alcohol intake offers serious benefits